Mid leveleducation

 Q7

-Share an example of when you had to rapidly redesign or pivot a learning solution.
-What triggered the change, how did you manage it, and what did you learn?
+Share an example of when you had to balance competing priorities—such as a tight timeline, limited budget, or scope creep—on an instructional design project.
+How did you handle it, and what did you learn?

 Q8